Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 unused devices: <none>

-To remove a partition from the Multiple Device, type the following command:
+To remove a partition from the Multiple Device, issue the following command:

-In the examples below, the hard drives sdb3 and sdb1 are removed from the multiple device md3 and md1 respectively:
+In the examples below, the sdb3 and sdb1 disks are removed from the multiple device md3 and md1, respectively:

 mdadm: hot removed /dev/sdb3 from /dev/md3